Call for Submissions

 The aim is that through this process criteria for research will be generated by the community over a period of time – that we will use a dialogic model of criteria generation and research.
 The process of open reviewing is intended to promote an active, concrete dialogue within the community of screen media scholar practitioners as to how our research is constituted, defined and disseminated.

 Screenworks is published on a rolling basis.
 This means that in the spirit of reactive online publishing we will review and publish work as it is comes in, rather than waiting for a full volume before publication.
-In addition to the general volume, we publish themed Special Issues, the first of which is on Aesthetics/Politics/Activism/Art: What is Radical Film? which is in process.
-We will be announcing a new call shortly on the them of Displacement.
-Do get in touch if you have any queries.
+In addition to the general volume, we publish themed Special Issues, the first of which was on Aesthetics/Politics/Activism/Art: What is Radical Film? (in process).

 Submissions should be emailed to email@example.com, with “Screenworks Submission” in the subject line – with the 2000-word supporting research statement attached as a Word .doc, including a live URL to the screenwork itself on Vimeo, with password where necessary.
 For further guidelines please download the Screenworks Submission Form (Word .doc)